 Last Updated on

-As you know if you are signed up for my free blogging course and my “Tuesday Tips” newsletter, I like to pass on the reading material that has helped me to become not only a better marketer and blogger, but those that have helped me develop the mindsets to stay financially free as well as live a more prosperous life in general.
+As you know if you are signed up for my free blogging course and my “Tuesday Tips” newsletter, I like to pass on the reading material that has helped me to learn everything from how to become a better marketer and blogger, to those that have helped me develop the mindsets to stay financially free as well as live a more prosperous life in general.